-If you buy a laptop for coding, you’ll spend most of your time using the keyboard.
+If you use one of the best laptops for coding and programming, you’ll spend most of your time using the keyboard.
 Consider details like key height, the spacing between keys, whether or not there is a num pad, and the type of keyboard you’re used to when purchasing a laptop.
 If possible, testing out different keyboard builds and formats with a typing test is ideal.

 Where things get dicey is compiling complete programs.
 This is especially true if you’re a game developer.
 Some games can be hundreds of GB when finished, and even smaller games can really add up.
 Other types of programming, like work that uses large data sets, could be demanding on storage as well.
 But in all likelihood, extremely large data sets are on NAS (Network Attached Servers) or file servers.